Bruce, Mississippi

 Bruce is a town situated along the Skuna River in Calhoun County, Mississippi, United States.
-As of the 2010 census, it had a population of 1,939.
+As of the 2020 census, it had a population of 1,707.
+Currently, Jimmy Hubbard is the mayor.

 History

 The town was named for E. L. Bruce, founder of the E. L. Bruce Company, a sawmill operation.
-The sawmill industry is still vital in the town, with Weyerhaeuser operating a mill; Bruce is also home to other independently owned mills.
+The sawmill industry is still vital in the town, with Weyerhaeuser operating a mill.
+Bruce is also home to other timber-related businesses.

 Geography

 Bruce is located in north-central Calhoun County.
 Mississippi Highway 9 runs through the center of town, leading south 4 mi to Pittsboro, the county seat, 10 mi south to Calhoun City, and northeast 31 mi to Pontotoc.
 Mississippi Highway 32 crosses Highway 9 in the center of Bruce and leads east 21 mi to New Houlka and northwest 26 mi to Water Valley.

 According to the United States Census Bureau, Bruce has a total area of 6.3 sqkm, all land.
 The Skuna River, a tributary of the Yalobusha River and then the Yazoo River, passes south of the town.